AlenaBukilic/research-helper/README.md

   - When to refine queries based on evaluation feedback
   - When research quality meets the threshold (0.8)
   - When to hand off to the email agent
-- **Behavior**: Fully autonomous - iterates until quality is satisfactory, then returns the report or hands off to email
+- **Behavior**: Fully autonomous - iterates until quality is satisfactory (typically 2-3 iterations max), then returns the report or hands off to email
+- **Limitations**: Subject to OpenAI Agents framework's default max_turns limit (typically 10 turns).
+Complex queries requiring many iterations may hit this limit

 ### Evaluator Agent
 - **Model**: GPT-4o-mini